-One of Outer Bank’s most visited beaches is Corolla Beach, a scenic location that has been providing a roaming area for the Corolla wild Spanish mustangs since the 1500s, the Coquina Beach, which is a prime spot for bird watching, and Rodanthe, a paradise for water sports.
+One of Outer Bank’s most visited beaches is Corolla Beach, a scenic location that has been providing a roaming area for the Corolla wild Spanish mustangs since the 1500s.
+Another must-visit beach is Rodanthe, a paradise for water sports.

 South Padre Island, Texas

 The southernmost part of the world’s longest barrier island on the Gulf of Mexico, South Padre Island offers visitors the opportunity to enjoy nature like never before.
 This island resort town flaunts sun-drenched sand dunes, and endless miles of beautiful beaches bathed by the warm and clear Gulf waters.

 Beach activities on offer include everything from snorkeling and scuba diving to dolphin watching and sunbathing.
 Visitors can also take guided tours to marvel at the island’s various species of sea turtles including the Kemp’s Ridley, Green, Hawksbill, and Loggerhead.

 One of the most tantalizing destinations on the Oahu island, in Honolulu, Waikiki is a vibrant beach that offers a whirlwind of activities year-round for travelers and locals alike.
 The waters of Waikiki make it a perfect beach for surfing, while the wide stretch of sand is the ideal spot for tanning — especially if you’re a beach bum.